Spay & Neuter

 An ovariohysterectomy, commonly referred to as spaying, is a surgical procedure performed on female cats and dogs which involves removing the uterus and ovaries preventing reproduction and decreasing hormones associated with reproductive related diseases.
-Downtown Veterinary Clinic recommends spaying your pet at 6 months, depending on your dog’s breed and ideally before the patient’s first heat, however, your pet is NEVER too old to be spayed!
+Waukesha Walk-in Clinic recommends spaying your pet at 6 months, depending on your dog’s breed and ideally before the patient’s first heat, however, your pet is NEVER too old to be spayed!

 - Prevents unwanted pregnancies

 - Eliminates the risk of ovarian and uterine tumors

 - Remove the possibility of uterine infections

 - Decreases aggressive tendencies secondary to excessive hormones